profsmith89/ctps/_sources/chap07.md

 Notice that we use the Python `float` type to represent the inputted decimal fraction.
 The `float` function (line 6) converts a string that looks like a real number into a `float`.

 Line 10 verifies that the input value `n` is in the expected range (i.e., between 0 and 1, not including 1).
 This range check uses FP literals.
-Remember that `0` is a Python integer literal. `0.` and `0.0` both represent zero as a FP number.[^fn2]
+Remember that `0` is a Python integer literal. `0.` and `0.0` both represent zero as a FP number.[^fn3]

 ## Getting started

 To figure out what we need to do to get started solving this problem, consider the following:

 1. We know that the number `n` is between 0 and 1, including the value of 0 and excluding the value of 1, as our error check asserts.
-2. If we think about our best guess at the binary encoding of `n` given these bounds and no significand bits, we would choose 0, since we know that it can't be 1.
+2. If we think about our best guess at the binary encoding of `n` given these bounds and no significand bits, we will choose 0, since we know that it can't be 1.

 This answer isn't precise, unless the user inputs the value `0.0`, but it's the best guess we have with zero significand bits in our FP representation.
 Hey, we have started to solve our problem!
 Let's write this in Python at the end of our growing script.